 Kayaking and Canoeing and Boating

-Kayaking, Canoeing and boating are popular activities at the park.
 You can bring your own watercraft or you can rent single or dual kayaks or paddle boards from Rock Town River Outfitters.
 They even offer guided tours!

 Gardens